 Poppy Storm, Founder and Director of Innovation

-In the words of one transition advocate, “communication is the key; our fates may hang in the balance.”
-Featuring people and places across Washington who have engaged in the energy transition on their own terms will help build a new story: one that gives viewers a chance to picture themselves claiming power through the clean energy transition.
+The Claiming Power project aims to share stories of rural communities navigating these challenging questions across the state.
+Featuring people who have engaged in the energy transition on their own terms will help build a new story: one that gives viewers a chance to picture themselves claiming power through a transition to clean energy that they define.